Issues in higher education in the United States: Research findings

 Failure to acquire degree-relevant employment soon after graduation often has a long-term impact on one's career, particularly for women and those with non-STEM degrees.
-In 2019, the Census Bureau reported that majoring in STEM does not always guarantee a position in that occupation, however they earned a much higher salary than college educated workers who did not.
+In 2019, the United States Census Bureau reported that majoring in STEM does not always guarantee a position in that occupation, however they earned a much higher salary than college educated workers who did not.
 Students can reduce the risk of underemployment by thorough evaluation of the employment prospects of each major, by taking full advantage of work experience programs, by choosing a high-demand specialization within a profession, and by acquiring broadly desirable skills.
 In addition to those that are specific to a particular profession, employers in any profession are looking for evidence of critical thinking and analytical reasoning skills, teamworking skills, information literacy, ethical judgment, decision-making skills, fluency in speaking and writing English, problem solving skills, and a wide knowledge of liberal arts and sciences.

 People with higher education have always tended to have higher salaries and less unemployment than people with less education.
 However, the type of degree has a large impact on future earnings.
 Average annual earnings range from $27,000 for high school dropouts to $80,000 for those with a graduate degree.
 Undergraduate earnings range from $46,000 in education to $85,000 in architecture and engineering.
 Graduate earnings for those same majors are $61,000 and $107,000 respectively.
 It must be kept in mind, however, that these figures are only averages.
 There is a significant amount of overlap in the earning power of different levels of education, and the different fields of study.

 Although vocational education is usually less financially lucrative in the long term than a bachelor's degree, it can still provide a respectable income at much less cost in time and money, sometimes with the option of upgrading to a bachelor's degree at a later date.
 Even ten years after graduation, there are many people with a certificate or associate degree who earn more money than those with a B.A.